-Beautiful doors, whether interior or exterior, are an important element of your décor.
+Beautiful doors, whether interior or exterior, are an important element of your decor.
 Ideally, interior doors should complement their surrounding architecture and help create a sense of harmony between all the other interior elements.
-Front doors should suit the style of your home too, but they are more about big, impactful first impressions and of course security needs.
-Similarly, service doors (such as from the backyard to the garage) also need to be more secure than interior doors do.
-But no matter what kind of door we’re talking about, it should be high quality and durable, lasting many years of daily use.
+Front doors should suit the style of your home, but they are more about big, impactful first impressions and security needs.
+Similarly, service doors (such as from the backyard to the garage) also need to be more secure than interior doors.
+But no matter what kind of door you're looking for, it should be high quality and durable, lasting many years of daily use.

 Internal door ideas – arched styles

-I’ll start with a series of beautiful arched doors.
-Doors with curves and arches convey a feminine or vintage vibe and the organic roundness is very satisfying to the eye.
-Let’s take a look at some examples.
+Doors with curves and arches convey a feminine or vintage vibe, and the organic roundness can satisfy the eye.
+Let's take a look at some examples.

 1. French pocket doors

-If the rustic or coastal look is for you, then timber doors will bring all the organic flavour you need.
-Loving these old wooden arched doors which give so much character to this space.
-Rough and raw timber doors like this also look beautiful contrasted with a decorative element that is more sophisticated, like this crystal chandelier.
+If the rustic or coastal look is for you, then timber archway doors will bring all the organic flavour you need.
+Old wooden arched doors give character to a space.
+Rough and raw timber doors also look beautiful when contrasted with a sophisticated decorative element like a crystal chandelier.

 3. Black steel

-Interior doors can make a strong visual statement—just look at the series of black steel framed arches in this home.
-Stunning, especially when juxtaposed with the natural timber built-ins there.
-Glazed interior doors like this also have other practical advantages, like reducing noise transmission and controlling temperature.
+Interior doors can make a strong visual statement, especially if they are black steel framed arches!
+They look simply stunning when juxtaposed with natural timber built-ins or floorboards.
+Glazed interior doors also have other practical advantages, like reducing noise transmission and controlling temperature.